trinketapp/pygal.js/README.md

 created using python syntax all rendered in the browser with no server necessary.
 Cool.
 See it in action on [trinket.io](https://trinket.io/charts).

+New: You can now use pygal.js as a plain JavaScript file.
+See below for more details.

 ## Getting Started

 Install JS dependencies with ```bower install```